- Robert Alsbrooks

 Thanks to an introduction by MCW Board Advisor Monica Willard, an NGO Representative to the United Nations for the United Religions Initiative, Roberta Richin, attended the Youth Leadership Retreat for the first time.
 Roberta, an educational consultant and author, introduced a new educational tool to the retreat program, the vision plan, which enabled each delegate to envision his/her dream and to map out a concrete course of action.
 After the retreat, Roberta joined MCW’s Board of Directors.
 Open Doors was held at the South African Counsel in New York with Bunny Grossinger receiving the 2003 MCW Lifetime Achievement Award.

-District Commissioner Mende transfered from Arusha to the rural district of Songea in the southwest quadrant of Tanzania, near the Mozambique border.
+District Commissioner Mende transferred from Arusha to the rural district of Songea in the southwest quadrant of Tanzania, near the Mozambique border.
 She inviteed MCW to expand its programs and helped secure land for a future youth center.
-DC Mende later introduceed MCW to her successor, Abeid Mwinyimsa.
+DC Mende later introduced MCW to her successor, Abeid Mwinyimsa.

 In February, MCW organized its fourth Youth Leadership Retreat at Washington State University’s Swiss Center in Brig, Switzerland.
 Over fifty youth from twenty countries participated.
 Dr. Nancy Scanlon, a lecturer in NYU’s hospitality program and [former] professor of Eddie’s, helps MCW coordinate the event.
 [Nancy had left NYU to take an adjunct position in Switzerland for a few semesters.]
 Nancy joins MCW’s Board of Advisors.